liyoumin/-/content/post/get-started/index.md

 ---
-title: "AAEA in Denver CO"
+title: AAEA in Denver CO
-summary: Assigned the role of moderator in International Development Trade, Markets, and Policy - Lightning Session 1.
+summary: Assigned the role of moderator in International Development Trade, Markets, and Policy Lightning Session 1.
 date: 2025-07-27

 # Featured image